 South Dakota does not have a personal income tax on individuals but does charge 4.5% general sales or use tax.
 Municipalities and counties may also charge additional taxes.
 You can find your South Dakota tax rate by your address here.

-The state of Wyoming also does not collect a personal or corporate income tax.
-But, like South Dakota, the state does collect sales and general use tax.
+Wyoming also does not collect a personal or corporate income tax.
+Like South Dakota, the state does collect sales and general use tax.
 Many Wyoming cities, towns, and counties also levy additional sales, use, and lodging taxes.

 For a listing of tax rates by county in Wyoming, please reference the Wyoming Department of Revenue website.